Suffragan Bishops Act 1534: Other suffragan titles

 In 2015, research by the Church's Legal Office on behalf of the Dioceses Commission uncovered fourteen "forgotten" suffragan Sees which had been erected by Orders-in-Council in 1889 but never filled.
 The Dioceses Commission has advised that these may be revived and filled just as any other dormant See might.
+The see of Oswestry was filled by the consecration of Paul Thomas on 2 February 2023, and the see of Wigan was filled by the translation of Ruth Worsley from Taunton on 4 April 2025; but the others remain unfilled.

 By Order-in-Council dated 6 April 1889: